Vellan-Nada/Codex-Fullstack-ToDo-List/backend/README.md

 2. Create a new Railway service from the repository and set the environment variables listed above.
 3. Railway runs `npm install` automatically and executes `npm start` by default.
 Ensure the service's HTTP port matches `PORT` (4000).
 4. After deployment, Railway exposes a public URL (e.g., `https://taskforge-api.up.railway.app`).
 Use that value for `VITE_API_BASE_URL` on the frontend + Vercel.
-5. Configure Stripe webhooks (e.g., `/webhooks/stripe`) when you're ready to automate plan upgrades.
-Until then, call `/api/billing/plan` manually after verifying payments.
+5. Configure Stripe webhooks (POST `https://your-railway-domain/webhooks/stripe`) so successful checkouts automatically promote users to premium.

 ## Database expectations